fearofcode/swarmscale/README.md

 TODO
 ----

-- Low-overshoot ball-gravity controller objective function/demo if it works
-- Move stable system factories to its own helper class
 - Inverted pendulum example
 - Picking/mouse manipulation for physical systems
 - Charting!
 Either <a href="http://knowm.org/open-source/xchart/">Xchart</a> or just write to file and call gnuplot